Leh-Ladakh Road Trip

 Leh - Khardung la pass - Turtuk (Alt.
 11,562 - 18,380 - 9,846 ft.)

-The next day, early morning we will be proceeding for Khardung la Pass, the highest motorable road in the world at an altitude of 18,380 ft.
+The next day, early morning we will be proceeding to Khardung la Pass, the highest motorable road in the world at an altitude of 18,380 ft.
 From there we will be going towards Nubra valley via Khalsar – Diskit and will Reach Hunder.
-A place is famous for its cold desert & double Hump Camels.
-Later we will be visiting Turtuk, here we will have our night stay.
+This place is famous for its cold desert & double Hump Camels.
+Later we will have our night stay in Hunder.

-Our Route: Leh – Khardungla Pass – Khalsar – Diskit – Hunder – Turtuk.
-(Total distance 210 km)
+Our Route: Leh – Khardungla Pass – Khalsar – Diskit – Hunder (Total distance 165 km)

-In the morning, first, we will be visiting Thang, The Last Village in India.
-We will be spending some time there, and then we’ll continue our journey.
+In the morning, first, we will be visiting Thang, The Last Village in India via Turtuk and Tyakshi.
+We will be spending some time there, and then we’ll continue our journey back to Hunder.
 Then we will be visiting Siachen Base camp.
 Earlier, a special permit was required to visit Siachen.
 But, recently Defense Minister Rajnath Singh announced that tourists can now visit Siachen Glacier, which is the highest battlefield and one of the most difficult terrains on Earth.
 However, you require a separate permit to visit Siachen.